Service Detail

 General Contracting is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-- Single-source coordination across civil, structural, envelope, MEP, and finish scopes.
-This is tied directly to single accountability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Single-source coordination across civil, structural, envelope, MEP, and finish scopes — managed as one integrated program rather than separately contracted trades who meet at inspection.
+This is tied directly to single accountability for the complete delivery path from site conditions through Hays County CO so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Schedule management that keeps site and building work on one critical path.
-This is tied directly to clear communication so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Schedule management that keeps site and building work on one critical path — with City of San Marcos Development Services, Hays County, and TCEQ permit milestones incorporated as schedule-driving events rather than administrative interruptions.
+This is tied directly to clear communication that covers EARC compliance status, procurement risk, and schedule exposure — not just progress photos so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Procurement oversight focused on protecting long-lead and interface-sensitive packages.
-This is tied directly to trade coordination so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Procurement oversight focused on protecting long-lead and interface-sensitive packages in the active Central Texas construction market where structural, roofing, and specialty MEP suppliers have lead times that must be managed from preconstruction.
+This is tied directly to trade coordination in the active Central Texas construction market with subcontractor availability confirmed before schedule windows close so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Owner communication that turns open issues into timely decisions.
-This is tied directly to turnover readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Owner communication that turns open issues into timely decisions — with San Marcos-specific triggers tracked including EARC compliance deadlines, utility service agreement execution, and Hays County inspection hold points.
+This is tied directly to turnover readiness with City of San Marcos, Hays County, TCEQ, and EARC closeout documentation managed as planned deliverables so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Quality and safety planning that matches the specific risk profile of the project.
-This is tied directly to single accountability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Quality and safety planning that matches the specific risk profile of each project — including concrete pour weather protocols for Central Texas summer heat, tilt-wall erection safety, and limestone excavation hazard management.
+This is tied directly to single accountability for the complete delivery path from site conditions through Hays County CO so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Site logistics, access control, and staging managed around real field movement.
-This is tied directly to clear communication so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Site logistics, access control, and staging managed around real field movement on Hays County limestone sites where cut-and-fill conditions and limited staging depth require proactive access planning.
+This is tied directly to clear communication that covers EARC compliance status, procurement risk, and schedule exposure — not just progress photos so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Turnover planning that includes inspections, punch, and documentation readiness.
-This is tied directly to trade coordination so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Turnover planning that includes City of San Marcos and Hays County inspections, punch list control, TCEQ permit closeout, and documentation readiness coordinated as a managed delivery phase starting in mid-project.
+This is tied directly to trade coordination in the active Central Texas construction market with subcontractor availability confirmed before schedule windows close so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Commercial and industrial delivery structured to support actual operations after completion.
-This is tied directly to turnover readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Commercial and industrial delivery structured to support actual operations after completion — not a building that passes inspection but requires months of owner-side fixes before it functions as designed.
+This is tied directly to turnover readiness with City of San Marcos, Hays County, TCEQ, and EARC closeout documentation managed as planned deliverables so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process